sysbio-curie/topic_modeling_lncRNAs/README.md

 --------------------------------------------------

-### You can simply create an enviroment using th .yml file you can find in this Github using the command line
+### You can simply create an environment using th .yml file you can find in this Github using the command line

 ```
-conda env create -f /PATH_TO_THE_FILE/malagoli_et_al_2022.yml -n ENV_NAME
+conda env create -f /PATH_TO_THE_FILE/malagoli_et_al_2022.yml -n malagolietal2022
 ```

-### The activate the environmente
+### The activate the environment

 ```
-conda activate ENV_NAME
+conda activate malagolietal2022
 ```

 # References